-The photo shows the mass trial of prominent members and affiliates of the Muslim Brotherhood including 739 people, charged after the violent dispersal of a protest camp in support of former Egyptian president Mohamed Morsi in 2013, in Cairo in September 2018.
-MOHAMED EL-SHAHED/AFP its actions, in many cases, have undermined the very objectives it claims to champion.

-A drone view shows damage at Latakia port after the Israeli military said it struck Syrian defense facilities, Syria, on December 11, 2024.
-SALAAH JEAAR/REUTERS.

 For the original members of the Muslim Brotherhood, those who genuinely aspire to liberate Al-Quds (Jerusalem) and resist occupation, this is a critical moment of reckoning.
 They must rise above complacency and inaction, challenging the strategic errors of their leadership.
-Failure to do so will not only erode their credibility but also implicate them in advancing the Zionist agenda.
-The trajectory of the Muslim Brotherhood has profound implications for the broader West Asia.
-By weakening key states like Syria and Egypt, the Brotherhood has inadvertently contributed to creating a regional landscape characterized by fragmentation and conflict.
-This environment not only benefits the Zionist regime but also perpetuates cycles of instability that undermine the region's ability to resist external domination.
+Failure to do so will not only erode their credibility but also implicate them in at a crossroads.
+It can either continue on its current path, marked by strategic missteps and ideological drift, or embark on a profound process of introspection and reform.
+This process must begin with an honest assessment of its role in either advancing or hindering the cause of resistance.
+The genuine members of the Muslim Brotherhood must reclaim the movement's original vision and unite against their leadership's complicity in adopting policies that serve external agendas.
+They must prioritize the liberation of Al-Quds (Jerusalem) not merely as a rhetorical goal but as a tangible objective that requires strategic clarity and unity.

 The liberation of Al-Quds (Jerusalem), a cause that resonates deeply throughout the Islamic world, cannot be achieved through alliances and policies that weaken the foundational structures of the region.
 The Muslim Brotherhood must recognize that its current path is unsustainable.
 A return to its original principles, coupled with strategic recalibration, is imperative.